vix-4800/Fusor/README.md

 -   **Git** – simple controls for common Git actions.
 -   **Database** – quick actions for opening and dumping a database.
 -   **Logs** – shows your project's log file (Laravel only) with a refresh option.
--   **Settings** – form fields for configuring the Git URL and other variables.
+-   **Settings** – fields for selecting the project directory and framework.
     A _Browse_ button lets you pick the project directory.

-The application stores your selected project path, Git URL and framework in `~/.fusor_config.json`.
+The application stores your selected project path and framework in `~/.fusor_config.json`.
 These values are restored automatically when the application starts.